Newsletter

 Our Vision

-Imagine a world where all young European citizens are empowered with digital skills to shape their future.
+Imagine a world where all young European citizens are empowered with digital skills — including the knowledge and confidence to use AI responsibly — to shape their future.

 We help non-profits organize grassroots coding events supporting communities of all sizes to make Europe more digital, starting at a local level.
 Thanks to our initiative, we strive for global change and work within the framework of EU Code Week and the UN Sustainable Development Goals.

 Meet and Code is where young Europeans take their first steps as digital creators.
-They learn not only coding but also problem-solving and collaboration.
+They learn not only coding but also problem-solving, collaboration — and increasingly, how to navigate and use AI tools thoughtfully and responsibly.

 Why are Digital Skills so Important?

 According to “The Digital Skills Gap in Europe”, 9 out of 10 jobs will soon require digital skills.
 Every day, our ever-growing and changing digital world presents new challenges to business and societies.
+AI is transforming industries faster than ever before — making it essential that young people not only understand technology, but learn to use it ethically and critically.
 For this reason, it is important that tomorrow's workforce is prepared and ready to embrace the digital future.

 How does Meet and Code Support Digital Skills Education?

-Digital education has become the foundation upon which youth can build their future in the modern society.
-And it is crucial to enable them to acquire basic digital skills.
+Digital education has become the foundation upon which youth can build their future in modern society.
+And it is crucial to enable them to acquire basic digital skills — from coding and robotics to the responsible use of AI.
 Our mission is to support local non-profits to provide access to coding and digital skills for the next generation of young Europeans.

 Meet and Code Grants

-Meet and Code has already supported more than 8,000 events addressed to children and young adults.
-In 2024, Meet and Code will continue to support non-profit organizations from 13 European countries while providing free and equal access to coding and digital education.
+Over 10 years and more than 9,000 events, Meet and Code has been connecting children and young adults across Europe with the digital skills they need for tomorrow.
+In 2026, as we celebrate our 10th edition, Meet and Code will continue to support non-profit organizations from 7 European countries (Austria, France, Germany, Italy, Poland, Spain, United Kingdom) while providing free and equal access to coding and digital education — with a growing focus on responsible AI skills.

 To receive a grant, the event must fulfil the following criteria: